ufownl/ranger_proxy/README.md

   -G [--gate]        : run in gate mode
-  --remote_host arg  : set remote host (only used in gate mode) --remote_port arg  : set remote port (only used in gate mode) -v [--verbose]     : enable verbose output (default: disable) -h [-?,--help]     : print this text
+  --remote_host arg  : set remote host (only used in gate mode) --remote_port arg  : set remote port (only used in gate mode) --config arg       : load a config file (it will disable all options above) -v [--verbose]     : enable verbose output (default: disable) -h [-?,--help]     : print this text
 ```